FaridSafi/react-native-google-places-autocomplete/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report a bug in the library to help us improve
-title: ''
+title: 'Bug Report'
 labels: bug
 assignees: ''
 ---

-#### Describe the bug
+# Describe the bug

 A clear and concise description of what the bug is.

-#### To Reproduce

-Steps to reproduce the behavior:

-1. Go to '...'
-2. Click on '....'
-3. See error

-#### Expected behavior

-A clear and concise description of what you expected to happen.

-#### Code Example (required - issue will be closed without this)
+# Reproduction - (required - issue will be closed without this)

-Please provide a copy of your usage of the `<GoogleAutoComplete />` component between the triple ticks below:
+Steps to reproduce the behavior - a minimal reproducible code example, link to a [snack](https://snakc.expo.io) or a repository.

+**Please provide a FULLY REPRODUCIBLE example.**

 <details>
   <summary>Click to expand!</summary>